Natural Law Party (United States): 2004

 By 2003, the Natural Law Party had so weakened that it endorsed Dennis Kucinich, a Democrat, for President, rather than trying to achieve ballot status for a candidate of its own, having lost all but 10 ballot lines.
-The Socialist Party presidential ticket of Walt Brown and Mary Alice Herbert secured the NLP ballot lines in Delaware and Michigan.
 Hagelin went on to create an organization called the US Peace Government.

 According to the Natural Law Party official web site, the national headquarters of the Natural Law Party closed effective on April 30, 2004 and the US Peace Government is now carrying forward the programs, policies, and ideals of the Natural Law Party.

 Entities using the name are still active in some states.
 The South Carolina branch of the party was taken over by the South Carolina Green Party.
 However, several candidates were on the ballot in 2004 under the Natural Law Party banner, including Socialist Party Presidential Candidate Walt Brown.
 In 2006 the Idaho Natural Law Party merged with the new United Party, with the United Party taking over the ballot line via a name change.
 Only the Michigan and Mississippi Natural Law parties remained as ballot-qualified parties.